nodebox/emrg.be/people/tom-de-smedt.md

 images:
   - "people/tomdesmedt.jpg"
 ---
 Tom De Smedt is an artist and a software engineer.
-He is affiliated with the Computational Linguistics Group (CLiPS, University of Antwerp, Belgium) as PhD student, and co-founder of the Experimental Media Research Group.
+He is affiliated with the Computational Linguistics Group (CLiPS, University of Antwerp, BE) as PhD student, co-founder of the Experimental Media Research Group, and invited artist at IMEC (Interuniversity Microelectronics Centre, Leuven, BE).

 <h3>Software projects</h3>